gaceves99/Exploding-Gators/README.md

 # Exploding-Gators
-A spin-off of the Exploding Kittens card game
+A spin-off of the Exploding Kittens card game!